SABGla/SABGla.github.io/README.md

 ### Themes

-Make sure, the references in the file itself are correctly resolved you've edited a themes page, as well as /themes/themes.html and header.html after.
+Make sure, the references in the file itself are correctly resolved after you've edited the page, as well as /themes/themes.html and header.html after.

 ### Projects

-Make sure, the references in the file itself are correctly resolved you've edited a themes page, as well as in /projects/projects.htlm and header.html.
+Make sure, the references in the file itself are correctly resolved after you've edited the page, as well as in /projects/projects.htlm and header.html.

 # Web Page Design